-As well as sharing information through formalised Pubwatch schemes, licensees are encouraged to share and report incidents to relevant agencies as and when appropriate, rather than waiting for a next meeting.
+As well as sharing information through formalised Pubwatch schemes, licensees are encouraged to share and report incidents to relevant agencies as and when appropriate. rather than waiting for the next meeting.
+Licensed Premises are often favoured for criminal activities such as child sexual exploitation, modern slavery, human trafficking, drug dealing and violence.
 Any issues of crime and disorder should be reported as soon as possible to Wiltshire Police.
 If persons or property are in danger then this should be done through calling '999', alternatively the '101' number should be used.
 Incidents that occur on licensed premises should be recorded and made available to Wiltshire Police and other agencies.
 Wiltshire Police and Wiltshire Council work in partnership to target those individuals who cause crime and disorder.
-Drink Banning Orders (sec 1-14 Violent Crime Act 2006), Exclusion Orders (sec 1 Licensed Premises Act 1980) and Anti- Social Behaviour Orders (sec 1 Crime and Disorder Act 1998) and any replacement powers will be utilised to assist in the prevention of crime and disorder.
+Drink Banning Orders (sec 1-14 Violent Crime Act 2006), Exclusion Orders (sec 1 Licensed Premises Act 1980), Public Space Protection Orders (sec 59-68 Anti-Social Behaviour, Crime and Policing Act 2014) and any replacement powers will be utilised to assist in the perception of crime and disorder.
 Information about relevant orders against persons will be shared with premises.
-License holders are also expected to assist in preventing crime and disorder by notifying Wiltshire Police of any persons who breach orders relevant to their premises.
+Licence holders are also expected to assist in preventing crime and disorder by notifying Wiltshire Police of any persons who breach orders relevant to their premises.